PavelMenshov/Lusha-API/README.md

 ```
 2. Download all the neccessary dependencies by using this command in Terminal
 ```
-pip install requests markitdown #requests are used to send HTTP requests, markitdown used only in api_parser.py (see the Overview)
+pip install requests markitdown
 ```
+Requests are used to send HTTP requests, markitdown used only in api_parser.py (see the Overview)

 3. Now you can run the code

 ### Good luck on your programming journew - I know you can do whatever you wish!